Skip to main content

 From this point onwards, the VM is up and running.
 To make connecting to the VM more straightforward, we recommend editing the Windows host file to supply a DNS name for our locally hosted VM.

-Now that the VM is running, we need to execute a script on the virtual machine.
+To configure a static IP on the machine, we can execute the setup-fixed-ip script on the virtual machine.
 To do this, simply input the following command:

 After this, you’ll need to supply the following values: